OpenMEAP/OpenMEAP/README.txt

 Please see changelog.txt for details about changes/enhancements.

 See quickstart.txt for instructions on building the web projects and using the command-line interface.
+For questions, please feel free to visit our forums (forum.openmeap.com).
+For a more up to date install guide, please visit our wiki (wiki.openmeap.com).

-If you are interested in enhancing/extending/hacking OpenMEAP, see the quickstart-eclipse.txt for instructions on setting up a workspace in Eclipse.
+If you are interested in enhancing/extending/hacking OpenMEAP, see use our wiki for instructions on setting up a workspace in Eclipse.